Search

 Clubfoot is a congenital foot disorder in which the foot turns inward and downward at birth and remains tight in this position.
 It is a common birth disorder that occurs in about 1 in every 1,000 births and can range from mild and flexible to severe and rigid, with one or both feet affected.
 The cause is unknown, but the condition may be inherited, and risk factors include a family history of the disorder and being male.

-Clubfoot can be corrected without surgery through gentle foot manipulation of the clubfoot to stretch the contracted tissues, followed by applying a cast to keep the correction in place, replaced every week for a specified period.
+Clubfoot can be corrected without surgery through gentle manipulation of the foot to stretch the contracted tissues, followed by applying a cast to keep the correction in place, which is replaced every week for a specified period.

 In some cases, the Achilles tendon needs to be released or cut to complete the correction of the foot.
 After the last cast has been removed, the baby will be fitted with a special splint to help prevent relapse, which will be worn for several months.